 We have entered into contracts with a number of new suppliers over the last year and have extended contracts with incumbent suppliers.
-Throughout the contractual process our procurement team ensure that they undertake their own due diligence and compliance checks as part of our supplier on-boarding process.
-Such due diligence includes: checks during the tender process, physical site visits to any suppliers viewed as a potential risk, and documentation of standards and agreements as part of our contracting process.
-Traditionally, for key suppliers physical site visits are conducted by Business Owners, and/or Supplier Governance, however due to the Covid-19 pandemic this has not been possible, we hope to resume these visits in 2022 as soon as we are allowed to do so.
+Throughout the contractual process Business owners ensure that they undertake their own due diligence and compliance checks as part of our supplier on-boarding process.
+Such due diligence includes checks during the tender process, physical site visits to any suppliers viewed as a potential risk, and documentation of standards and agreements as part of our contracting process.
+Traditionally, for key suppliers physical site visits are conducted by Business Owners, and/or Supplier Governance,

 We only procure from reputable vendors.
-Where we procure off-shore support services, we require our vendors to sign up to minimum wage and local employment law in those regions as part of our contracting standards and inform the vendors to comply with our Human Rights requirements for Group Procurement.
+Where we procure offshore support services, we require our vendors to sign up to minimum wage and local employment law in those regions as part of our contracting standards and inform the vendors to comply with our Human Rights requirements for Group Procurement.
 We take particular notice in areas where human rights regulations might not be as rigorous as in the EU.
 We have identified our highest risk service being web/chat supported services and customer care services in India and South Africa.
 Senior Tesco Mobile staff conduct regular site visits to ensure enforcement of human rights regulations are effective in order to combat potential violations or modern slavery within our supply chain.
-The most recent of these visits were undertaken in March and November 2019.
-As above, due to Covid-19 restrictions we were unable to undertake our planned visits in 2021 but hope to visit in 2022.
+The most recent of these visits were undertaken in March (Capita Cape Town, South Africa) and May 2023 (FIS Global Delhi, India).